MicrosoftDocs/architecture-center/docs/microservices/design/compute-options.md

 - [Azure Kubernetes Service (AKS)](/azure/aks/) is a managed Kubernetes service.
 AKS provisions Kubernetes and exposes the Kubernetes API endpoints, hosts and manages the Kubernetes control plane, performing automated upgrades, automated patching, autoscaling, and other management tasks.
 Azure Kubernetes Service provides you direct access to Kubernetes APIs.

 - [Azure Container Apps](/azure/container-apps) is a managed service built on Kubernetes that abstracts the complexities of container orchestration and other management tasks.
 Container Apps simplifies the deployment and management of containerized applications and microservices in a serverless environment while providing the features of Kubernetes.
 Azure Container Apps is ideal for scenarios where direct access to Kubernetes APIs are not required.

+- [Azure Spring Apps](/azure/spring-apps/) is a fully managed service that helps Spring developers focus on code, not on infrastructure.
+You can deploy any type of Spring app—including web apps, microservices, event-driven, serverless, and batch in Azure Spring Apps environment.
+Azure Spring Apps provides lifecycle management using comprehensive monitoring and diagnostics, configuration management, service discovery, CI/CD integration, blue-green deployments, and more.

 - [Service Fabric](/azure/service-fabric/) is a distributed systems platform for packaging, deploying, and managing microservices.
 Microservices can be deployed to Service Fabric as containers, as binary executables, or as [Reliable Services](/azure/service-fabric/service-fabric-reliable-services-introduction).
 Using the Reliable Services programming model, services can directly use Service Fabric programming APIs to query the system, report health, receive notifications about configuration and code changes, and discover other services.
-A key differentiation with Service Fabric is its strong focus on building stateful services using [Reliable Collections](/azure/service-fabric/service-fabric-reliable-services-reliable-collections).

-- [Azure Spring Apps](/azure/spring-apps/) is a fully managed service that helps Spring developers focus on code, not on infrastructure.
-You can deploy any type of Spring app—including web apps, microservices, event-driven, serverless, and batch in Azure Spring Apps environment.
-Azure Spring Apps provides lifecycle management using comprehensive monitoring and diagnostics, configuration management, service discovery, CI/CD integration, blue-green deployments, and more.

 - Other options such as Docker Enterprise Edition can run in an IaaS environment on Azure.
 You can find deployment templates on [Azure Marketplace](https://azuremarketplace.microsoft.com).

-## Containers

-Although you don't need containers to build microservices, containers do have some benefits that are particularly relevant to microservices, such as:

-- **Portability**.
-A container image is a standalone package that runs without needing to install libraries or other dependencies.
-That makes them easy to deploy.
-Containers can be started and stopped quickly, so you can spin up new instances to handle more load or to recover from node failures.

-- **Density**.
-Containers are lightweight compared with running a virtual machine, because they share OS resources.
-That makes it possible to pack multiple containers onto a single node, which is especially useful when the application consists of many small services.

-- **Resource isolation**.
-You can limit the amount of memory and CPU that is available to a container, which can help to ensure that a runaway process doesn't exhaust the host resources.
-See the [Bulkhead pattern](../../patterns/bulkhead.yml) for more information.

-## Serverless

-With a [serverless](https://azure.microsoft.com/solutions/serverless/) architecture, you don't manage the VMs or the virtual network infrastructure.
-Instead, you deploy code and the hosting service handles putting that code onto a VM and executing it.
-This approach tends to favor small granular functions that are coordinated using event-based triggers.
-For example, a message being placed onto a queue might trigger a function that reads from the queue and processes the message.

-[Azure Functions](/azure/azure-functions/) is a serverless compute service that supports various function triggers, including HTTP requests, Service Bus queues, and Event Hubs events.
-For a complete list, see [Azure Functions triggers and bindings concepts](/azure/azure-functions/functions-triggers-bindings).
-Also consider [Azure Event Grid](/azure/event-grid/), which is a managed event routing service in Azure.

-[Azure Logic Apps](/azure/logic-apps/) is a serverless compute service that allows you to visually compose and deploy microservices.
-Azure Logic Apps supports various triggers and actions, and provides out of the box connectors to various enterprise systems.

 ## Orchestrator or serverless?